 These delectable treats are truly irresistible.
 The puff pastry pinwheels and puff pastry desserts are a must-try for anyone who loves indulging in delicious pastries.
 Once you bite, you’ll be hooked on their fluffy, buttery texture.
 Take advantage of the opportunity to savor these delightful treats.

 - Puff Pastry: I always use Pepperidge Farm Puff Pastry.
 This pastry bakes perfectly every time.

 - Apples: I used a combination of granny smith apples and golden delicious.
 They are great for baking.
-For more information about which apples you can use, please read The Apple Filling.
+For more information about which apples you can use, please read The Apple Filling section.

 - Brown sugar: Brown sugar will give sweetness to the apple filling.
-Depending on which apples you use, you may need more or less brown sugar.
+You may need more or less brown sugar depending on which apples you use.
 Also, the amount of sugar will depend on your preference.
 You can always taste the apple filling before adding it to the pastry.

 - Cinnamon: Just a little bit of cinnamon for the apple filling.
 Feel free to use any other spices you prefer.

 - Lemon juice: I used a squeeze of fresh lemon juice for the apple filling.
 It will bring freshness and great taste to the apple filling.

 - Egg: We need one egg to brush the pastry edges and top.